Learn more about us

 Interns

-Purva Bommireddy is a junior from South Plainfield, New Jersey.
+Purva Bommireddy is a senior from South Plainfield, New Jersey.
 She is double majoring in civil engineering and statistics & machine learning and is the community engagement intern.
-In this role she facilitates connections between CMU community organizations and the Sustainability Initiative.
-She is developing a program where students across disciplines can support local groups with a shared vision for sustainability.
+She provides resources, mentorship, and support to campus groups and individuals interested in the Sustainability Initiative.
+In this role she also works to develop and strengthen sustainability programs within CMU academic departments.

-Aleena Siddiqui is a sophomore double majoring in materials science and engineering and environmental and sustainability studies.
-From Grosse Pointe, Michigan she is the communications intern.
-She focuses on finding new and meaningful ways to engage with the campus community and shares resources that allow others to think critically about how their work connects to the Global Goals.
-She works to bridge connections between student groups, staff, and faculty to strengthen CMU’s sustainability network.
+Aleena Siddiqui is a junior double majoring in materials science and engineering and environmental and sustainability studies.
+From Grosse Pointe, Michigan she is the outreach & programming intern.
+She focuses on finding meaningful ways to engage with the campus community and shares resources that allow for connections between students, staff, and faculty in our collective efforts toward sustainability.
+She is expanding on the team's work with the Youth Sustainability Network that serves as a landing point for students across Pittsburgh colleges to connect and lead in efforts together.

 Steering Committee